Meet the Ministry of Education's Leadership Team

 In 1995 Peter became Deputy-Director General of Health and in 2000, Peter was appointed Chief Executive of the Health Funding Authority, managing New Zealand's $7 billion health and disability services budget.
 He was appointed Secretary for Internal Affairs later in the same year, and in 2001 was then appointed Chief Executive of the Ministry of Social Development.
 Peter was named Government Department CEO of the Year by TransTasman magazine in both 2010 and 2011.

 Peter is a Fellow of the New Zealand Institute of Management and the New Zealand Institute of Public Administration.
 He is also an accredited member of the New Zealand Institute of Directors, and was made a Hunter Fellow of Victoria University of Wellington in 2010.

-Deputy Secretary Corporate and Infrastructure: Kristine Kilkelly
+Deputy Secretary Corporate and Governance: Kristine Kilkelly

 Kristine joined the Ministry of Education from Capital and Coast District Health where she was Director of Human Resources.

 Kristine is from Invercargill and still identifies strongly with Southland.
 She attended Otago University and from there joined the Department of Trade and Industry as part of their graduate intake.
 She has worked for the Department of Internal Affairs and the Health Funding Authority, and held Trade Commissioner and Vice Consul roles in New Zealand and Australia.

 She has made her career in the public sector, the last nine years of which have been in health, and sees strong parallels between health and education.
 Both have increasingly expert consumers and a strong focus on being able to measure outcomes and reducing disparities.

 The Corporate and Governance Group is responsible for communications, human resources, finance, legal services, information systems, internal audit, school infrastructure and shared services.

 Deputy Secretary Early Years, Parents and Whānau: Rawiri Brell